christinabranson/pool-app-exercise-php/readme.md

 | player_2_id | integer | ID of player 2 |
 | winner_id | integer | ID of winning player |
 | timestamps |--| Created and modified |

-Relationships:

-* A game can have two (many) players

 ## Routes